swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 model, the view, and truly orthogonal concerns like serializing app state into localStorage.
 Frameworks don't generally provide enough scaffolding to ensure that users keep these concerns architecturally separate.
-To make mattesr worse When JS frameworks duke it out on performance benchmarks emphasize aspects that won't have a real effect on *global performance*.
+To make matters worse When JS MVC frameworks duke it out on performance benchmarks they emphasize aspects that won't have any real effect on *global performance*.
 Who cares if a framework has 5X faster templating when you'll still end up tying things together yet again in non-scalable ways?
 A thousand updates to the model will still trigger